jordyorel/orus-lang/docs/MISSING.md

 - ✅ **Module system** – Source files can declare `module` headers (with optional block bodies), and dotted `use` paths resolve to nested module packages loaded through the runtime module manager.
-- ⚠️ **Module visibility** – Parser enforces uppercase `global` declarations, tracks `pub` exports for globals, functions, structs, and enums, and the runtime now registers those exports with the module loader.
-Modules can use public globals and functions from sibling files via `use`, including renaming support; pulling type declarations via `use` remains future work.
+- ✅ **Module visibility** – Parser enforces uppercase `global` declarations, tracks `pub` exports for globals, functions, structs, and enums, and the runtime registers those exports with the module loader.
+Modules can use public globals, functions, and type declarations from sibling files via `use`, including renaming support for structs and enums.
 - ✅ **Pattern matching** – `match` supports enums and literal values using the unified `pattern ->` arm syntax.
 Lowering reuses scoped temporaries and chained `if` statements, preserving payload destructuring, `_` wildcards, and